JCodEdd/JCodEdd/README.md

 ## Hi there 👋 I'm Edd
 Welcome to my GitHub!
-I'm a Computer Engineering Student that's passionate about software development and IT in general.
+I'm a Java and Spring developer that's passionate about software and IT in general.
-Currently an aspiring Java and Spring developer that loves working hard, studying and exploring the vast world of technology.
+I love working hard, studying and exploring the vast world of technology.

 ### Check Out Some Projects
 * Checkers AI (Java): Built a badass checkers playing AI using Minimax algorithm